community-led-design/kit/src/resources/facilitation-for-creativity.md

 * Helping participants to more deeply explore the question, needs or issue being addressed
 * Supporting collaboration between participants.

-{% figure "/assets/media/img_4101.jpg", "A photo of an image projected on a wall with an overhead projector, containing the large shadows of a leaf, a frog, a feather, a plastic container lid and a hand.
+{% figure "/assets/media/img_4101.jpg", "A photo showing an image projected on a wall with an overhead projector, containing the large shadows of a leaf, a frog, a feather, a plastic container lid and a hand.
 Two people stand to the side pointing at the projected image." %}

 Using creative materials and processes in your co-design can inspire creative thinking.

 {% endfigure %}

 ## Practices